studygyaan/How-to-Signup-User-and-Send-Confirmation-Email-in-Django/README.md

-# How to Export Excel File With Django
+# How to Signup User and Send Confirmation Email in Django

 ## Tutorial Link - https://studygyaan.com/django/how-to-signup-user-and-send-confirmation-email-in-django